PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 Probability Threshold Exceeded at Least Once =     0.0065
 ```

-## Scaling Option in Optput Report
+## Scaling Option in Output Report
 AGEPRO by default will scale the calculated results for the Summary Report as follows:

 Data Type     | Default Report Units